-To help you feel at home here are a few boating terms and their meanings:
+To make sure you feel at home when enjoying a Norfolk Broads boat hire, here are a few boating terms and their meanings:

 Aft– towards the back of the boat